 However, many sales executives neglect to regularly revisit and review the sales process.
 Instead, it becomes a mere ‘one and done’ action.

 If there is a review, that time is typically spent revising each end of the sales funnel – and sometimes in painstaking detail.
 The ‘black box’ of the sales process is left to stagnate, and revenues plateau.

 Whether this is due to a lack of experience, genuine oversight or just shirking the task, failing to audit the sales process is a naïve and costly mistake.

 Why Audit Your Sales Process?

-There are several reasons for regularly auditing your sales process: your company, team and product or service changes over time; insight and understanding of your customers deepens and matures; and most importantly, regularly auditing your sales process transforms results and is key for business growth.
+There are several reasons for regularly auditing your sales process: your company, team, and product or service changes over time; insight and understanding of your customers deepen and matures; and most importantly, it transforms results and is key for business growth.

 Regularly reviewing and updating your sales process enables your business to be nimble and prepared: to offer new products or services; to move into new customer categories, markets or geographies; to easily add new salespeople; and to embrace more ambitious growth targets.